Inside every Raaka bar we publish a report detailing our sourcing model. We call this model Transparent Trade.

 We will always purchase cacao at stable, premium prices that are higher than commodity market and Fair Trade prices and protected from market fluctuations.

+This page breaks down our Transparent Trade model works and what the global chocolate supply chain looks like.
 The following pages offer a look into each of the producers we work with, some stories about our relationship with them, what we pay for their cacao, and what the supply chain from farmer to Raaka looks like.